AdroitTechie/AdroitTechie/README.md

 ### Hey 👋, I'm Taran

 Hi there, I'm Taran mamidala, a cse student 🚀 from VIT-AP India, I love ❤️ to learn new technologies & concepts and build cool stuff with them.
-Currently, I'm in my Pre-final year of Bachelor of Engineering 💻 and I'm open to work for internships; 👨🏻‍💻
+Currently, I'm in my Final year of Bachelor of Engineering 💻 and I'm open to work for internships; 👨🏻‍💻

 Talking about me: